 Renee Granville-Grossman Residential Commons: 1) the second newest dorm on campus, located adjacent to Burton-Judson, formerly known as South Campus 2) Home of Midway Market aka South Mart, a glorified convenience store (that accepts maroon dollars!).

-Resident Master (aka RM): Senior member of the faculty or administration who lives in a Residence Hall with his/her family; heading the Residences Halls within the housing system.
+Resident Dean (aka RD): Senior member of the faculty or administration who lives in a Residence Hall with his/her family; heading the Residences Halls within the housing system.

 Reynolds Club/RC: Building located at 57th and University; home to many RSOs and the Center for Leadership and Involvement.